rpgreview/papersandpaychecks/cow-orkers.md

 p28 - Intellect Fortress appears twice with two different descriptions

+Section 1.6, under character class backgrounds where it reads "Perception", this should be "Sense (various)"

 # 1.0 Additional Character Classes

 *Papers & Paycheck* can be a very adaptable game system.
 Whilst the character professions in the core rulebook as designed to be a broad representation of the various jobs found in a workplace, it has been pointed out that there were other professions that don't quite fit the standard workplace environment.
 Thus, a few more niche professions are offered here for such games.